 - Under no circumstances should such an arrangement be used to lengthen the period of involuntary treatment otherwise authorized by law.

-- There should be substantial evidence that no less coercive arrangement would permit the person's safe release.
+- There should be substantial evidence that no less coercive arrangement would permit the person's safe release from involuntary status.

 - The need for involuntary community treatment should be based upon a significant history of highly unsuccessful community treatment despite the provision of comprehensive community supports.